 Compliance Avoidance

-Built-in compliance features can help you avoid fines and audits by adhering to legal and industry standards.
+Built-in compliance features can help you avoid fines and audits by adhering to legal and industry standards, especially when combined with proper staff training protocols.
 Ask about the specific compliance features included and whether the platform supports your industry requirements.

-Retail POS, restaurant POS, and ecommerce POS systems often include these features out-of-the-box.
+Retail POS, restaurant POS, and ecommerce POS systems often include these features out-of-the-box—this is a key benefit of retail POS systems.
 Request examples of how the system has helped avoid compliance gaps.
 This can help you assess the cost savings associated with staying compliant.

 Cross-Team Adoption or Consolidation